Estimated reading time: 4 minutes

-Last week I answered an email with the article, Indoor Cooking Without Power, but there was a little more to that question.
+In my last post, I answered an email with the article, 4 Ways To Cook Indoors Without Power, but there was a little more to that question.
 She also wanted to know about indoor heating without power.
 There are several ways to keep warm without electricity.
-In my research, I discovered lots of tips for staying warm including several things I hadn’t thought of.

-- Space Heaters: If you don’t have a fireplace and can’t afford a generator, a good space heater is your next best option.
-Propane space heaters are supposed to be safe to use indoors, but they all have warning labels stating that they have to be in a well-ventilated room, which isn’t likely if you’re trying to keep the cold out.
-Kerosene space heaters are safer, though I’d still keep a carbon monoxide detector around.
+If you don’t have a fireplace and can’t afford a generator, a good space heater is your next best option.
+Propane space heaters are safe to use indoors as long as they’re in well-ventilated rooms, but if you’re doing everything you can to keep the cold out your rooms probably won’t have much ventilation.
+Kerosene space heaters are cleaner, though I’d still keep a carbon monoxide detector around.

-- Candles: As with lamps, one won’t do much, but several dozen can actually bump up the temperature a few degrees.
+As with lamps, one won’t do much, but several dozens can actually bump up the temperature a few degrees.
 Just make sure they’re out of reach of pets and children and that they’re all in sturdy candle holders.
 And get odorless candles; too many scented candles will give you a headache.

 Insulate Your House

-- Other Rooms.
 Go into the other rooms, close the heating vents and tape or nail something fairly thick over them.
 Do the same thing to the vent in the small room.
 The point is to seal your small room off from the other rooms as much as possible.
-Also put blankets over the door and towels across the bottom.
+Also, put blankets over the door and towels across the bottom.

 If there’s no carpet in the small room, make sure you at least have rugs and/or blankets.
 A room with hardwood floors or tile is much cooler.